-When an MPI job is run from a workload manager like PBS Professional, Torque, or Load Sharing Facility (LSF), it needs to start on the cluster nodes and CPUs that have been allocated to the job.
+When an MPI job is run from a workload manager like PBS Professional, Torque, Load Sharing Facility (LSF), or SGI® Simple Linux Utility for Resource Management (SLURM), it needs to start on the cluster nodes and CPUs that have been allocated to the job.
 For multi-node MPI jobs, the command that you use to start this type of job requires you to communicate the node and CPU selection information to the workload manager.
-SGI MPT includes one of these commands, mpiexec\mpt(1), and the PBS Professional workload manager includes another such command, mpiexec(1).
+MPT includes one of these commands, mpiexec\mpt(1), and the PBS Professional workload manager includes another such command, mpiexec(1).
 The following topics describe how to start MPI jobs with specific workload managers:

-- "PBS Professional" on page 32
+- "PBS Professional" on page 24

-- "Torque" on page 34
+- "Torque" on page 26

-- "Simple Linux Utility for Resource Management (SLURM)" on page 34
+- "SLURM" on page 26